//this is the mailchimp popup form //ShareThis code for sharing images

 3. Build Synergy With Business Goals

-On the face of it, IT support desks seem to be mainly concerned with employee and customer support.
-But aligning them with business goals can help all the stakeholders involved.
+On the surface, IT support desks seem mainly concerned with employee and customer support.
+However, aligning them with business goals can help all the stakeholders involved.

-For example, when a new product is launched, or a new marketing campaign is executed, the service desk should be kept in the loop, so they’re prepared for a spike in customer queries.
+For example, when a new product is launched or a new marketing campaign is executed, the service desk should be kept in the loop so it can prepare for a spike in customer queries.

 4. Supercharge Your Service Desk With Software

-Having the right software empowering your team can boosts their performance by leaps and bounds.
+Having the right software empowering your team can boost their performance by leaps and bounds.

-Implementing an IT service desk software, such as Freshservice or Live Agent, may sound daunting, but there are a number of flexible options available today that can easily be installed and adjusted based on the size and needs of your team.
+Implementing IT service desk software, such as Freshservice or Live Agent, may sound daunting, but there are a number of flexible options available today that can easily be installed and adjusted based on your team's size and needs.

 Depending on your needs, a software solution can assist you with Asset Management, SLAs, Knowledge Management, and other aspects of the IT Service Management (ITSM) framework.
 The ITSM is a set of conventions that define the end-to-end delivery of IT services to customers.